-The HISA (Health Informatics South Africa) conference in June 2008 incorporated an OpenMRS implementers meeting where developers of the Open-MRS framework and implementers of OpenMRS applications could get together and discuss issues of mutual concern.
+The HISA (Health Informatics South Africa) conference in June 2008 incorporated an OpenMRS implementers meeting where developers of the OpenMRS framework and implementers of OpenMRS applications could get together and discuss issues of mutual concern.
 During these meetings, the need was expressed to enrich the data model, in particular the concept dictionary provided by OpenMRS, with some form of ontology.
-We therefore decided to investigate the possibility of combining SNOMED CT and Open-MRS in some way in order to fulfil this need.
+We therefore decided to investigate the possibility of combining SNOMED CT and OpenMRS in some way to fulfil this need.
+This paper describes why this would be a meaningful endeavour (i.e. what the benefits would be) and how this could be achieved.

 The structure of this paper is as follows: In Section 2, we describe ontologies in more detail, and illustrate how they can be used to specify terminology in the medical domain.
 The main uses of ontologies, namely for semantic interoperability, for reasoning and for enhancing database access, are also discussed.
-In Section 3, we describe SNOMED CT and list its so-called upper level concepts.
-In Section 4, we discuss Open-MRS, in particular its use of a concept dictionary to store clinical terminology.
+In Section 3, we describe the uses of SNOMED CT and list its so-called upper level concepts.
+In Section 4, we discuss OpenMRS, in particular its use of a concept dictionary to store clinical terminology.
 In Section 5, we discuss how the upper level concepts of SNOMED CT could be linked to an OpenMRS concept dictionary, and some of the issues involved in this, and in Section 6, we describe our experiences and findings that arose from such an attempt.
 Finally, in Section 7, we make some recommendations about how problems that were encountered, could be overcome, suggesting various approaches that could be followed.